guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-1.md

   <em>A model of what Templo Major would have looked like</em>
 </div>

 We walked through the preserved complex which had a lot of history to it.
 Since this was an unknown part of the world to us, it was all quite engrossing and we, in our typical style, spent close to 4 hours here as opposed to the recommended hour and a half.
 The temple was dedicated to _Tlaloc_ (rain god) and _Huitzilopochtli_ (sun god or god of war).
-These were the primary dieties of the people of this region - _Mexica_ (dubbed Aztec by the Spanish).
+These were the primary deities of the people of this region - _Mexica_ (dubbed Aztec by the Spanish).

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/49332303711_622cb4b228_c.jpg" data-toggle="lightbox">